 Tucson Urban League services and assistance programs.

-Working to address housing issues and coordinate self-sufficiency, the Urban League of Tucson offers several assistance programs.
+Working to address housing issues and coordinate self-sufficiency, the Urban League of Tucson offers several assistance programs for Pima County families as well as individuals.
 While a focus is on homeless prevention and employment, the non-profit does offer other services, such as weatherization, referrals, and support for the youth in the county.

 Financial resources in Tucson

 The Case Management Emergency Assistance Services Program is the main resource for distributing financial assistance.
 Aid in the form of low interest loans or government grants is offered to low-income Pima County individuals and families experiencing crisis situations.